Noisy Beeping Networks: Simulation of message passing protocols over networks

 \section{Simulation of message passing protocols over $BL_\eps$ networks}

 In this section we show how to simulate a protocol designed for message-passing networks (in the CONGEST model) over noisy beeping networks.
-Our simulation succeeds with high probability and incurs a communication overhead that tends to $O(\Delta\cdot \min(\Delta^2,n) )$ as the message-passing protocol's length grows to infinity.
-This implies a \emph{constant communication overhead} for a large family of network topologies.
+Our simulation succeeds with high probability and incurs a multiplicative communication overhead that tends to $O(\Delta\cdot \min(\Delta^2,n) )$ as the message-passing protocol's length grows to infinity.
+This implies a \emph{constant communication overhead} for constant-degree networks.

 Furthermore, we show that this simulation is essentially tight.
-That is, we show that over a clique, some tasks necessitate an overhead of $\Omega(n^2)$, which matches the simulation's upper bound.
+That is, we show that over a clique, some tasks necessitate a multiplicative overhead of $\Omega(n^2)$, which matches the simulation's upper bound.

-\paragraph{The message-passing CONGEST model.} The CONGEST($B$) model assumes a network abstracted as the undirected graph~$G=(V,E)$ with $n=|V|$ nodes, where each $(u,v)\in E$ is a bi-directional communication channel.
+\paragraph{The message-passing CONGEST.} The CONGEST($B$) model assumes a network abstracted as the undirected graph~$G=(V,E)$ with $n=|V|$ nodes, where each $(u,v)\in E$ is a bi-directional communication channel.
 Communication works in synchronized rounds where in every round, a message of $B$~bits is potentially communicated over every channel.
 Commonly, $B=O(\log n)$.

-A \emph{protocol} in this model determines for each node~$v$, which message it needs to send to each of its neighbours~$u$ in every round.
-The message is denoted $M_{vu}$ and it holds that $|M_{vu}|=B$.
-Messages to different neighbours (in any given round) may be different.
-However, we will assume that in every round exactly $2|E|$ messages are being communicated in the networks; such protocols are sometimes called \emph{fully utilized}.
+A \emph{protocol} in this model determines for each node~$v$, which message it needs to send to each of its neighbors~$u$ in every round.
+The message is denoted $M_{vu}$ and its length satisfies~$|M_{vu}|\le B$.
+Messages to different neighbors (in any given round) may be different.
+However, we assume that in every round exactly $2|E|$ messages are being communicated in the network; such protocols are sometimes called \emph{fully utilized}.
 Recall that $|\pi|$ denotes the number of rounds the protocol~$\pi$ takes, that is, all parties terminate after exactly $|\pi|$~rounds, and this quantity is assumed to be known to the parties in advance.

-Similar to the beeping model, we assume that nodes do not have unique identifiers also in the CONGEST model.
-Instead, each node has a list of \emph{ports} to which it can send messages, where each port is connected to a single neighbour.
+Similar to the beeping model, we also assume that nodes do not have unique identifiers in the CONGEST model.
+Instead, each node has a list of \emph{ports} to which it can send messages, where each port is connected to a single neighbor.
 In particular, port numbers may be arbitrary and no binding between port numbers and nodes identities may be assumed.